 The German-style chalets of the Christmas markets and winter festivities along London’s Southbank seem to get better every year.
 I love spending a winter afternoon browsing through the cute stalls, sipping mulled wine and watching the buskers entertain the crowds.
 There are all sorts of pop-up festive shows and activities planned.
 Against a backdrop of the mighty River Thames, this is a wonderful way to spend the day.
 Other Christmas markets in London include ones at Tate Modern and the Barbican.
 Check out this post for the best hotels in London for Christmas market breaks .

 So there you have it, my five favourite things to do in London at Christmas.
+Read more about where to see the London Christmas lights here.
 Just don’t forget your Christmas jumper!

 By Natasha von Geldern